-In the case of costumer that are legal persons or legal arrangements, the professional is required to identify the beneficial owner and to take reasonable measures to verify the identity of the beneficial owners (see details under point 1.2 Beneficial owner).
+In the case of costumers that are legal persons or legal arrangements, the professional is required to identify the beneficial owner and to take reasonable measures to verify the identity of the beneficial owners (See details under point 1.2 Beneficial owner).

-As for the legal entity, the following information must be verified and retained :
+As for the legal persons, the following information must be verified and retained:

-Verify the legal status of the legal person or legal arrangements (fiducies or trusts), in particular by obtaining :
+Verify the legal status of the legal person or legal arrangements (fiducies or trusts), in particular by obtaining:

-14 Représentation du client par un mandataire.
+17 Représentation du client par un mandataire.

-- $\circ~$ a proof of incorporation deeds or a similar proof of establishment or existence ; - \circ information concerning the name of the customer ; - o the names of the administrators of fiducies (for fiducies) ; - \circ the legal form ; - \circ the address ; - o board members/directors/managers (for legal entities) ; - the provisions governing the power to bind the legal person or legal arrangement (status); - \circ RCS extracts.
+- a proof of incorporation deeds or a similar proof of establishment or existence; - o information concerning the name of the customer; - the names of the administrators of fiducies (for fiducies); - the legal form; - the address; - o board members/directors/managers (for legal entities); - the provisions governing the power to bind the legal person or legal arrangement (status); - o RCS extracts.